 Midwest Mountaineering has a free bouldering cave in their basement.
 Sign up at the register in the climbing department and then get climbing.

 REI in Bloomington has the Vertical Endeavors-designed Pinnacle.
-It's set up with routes for children, plenty of beginner and intermediate routes, and couple of harder ones mixed in.
+It's set up with routes for children, plenty of beginner and intermediate routes, and a couple of harder ones mixed in.
 It's the tallest climbing wall in the Twin Cities.
 REI members get one free climb of the Pinnacle per day when it's available for climbing.

 Life Time Fitness gyms in the Twin Cities have rock climbing walls for their members including those in Chanhassen, Eagan, Lakeville, and Plymouth.
 Check their website for more locations.